PAGADALA-USHA/TELUGU-DATASET/README.md

  •	 Each speaker's recordings are organized within a dedicated directory.

  •	 The "Telugu_meta.txt" file supplements the dataset, offering meta information, including name, age, gender, and native region for each speaker.

+ •	 Additionally, a "Sample Recordings" folder is included, containing representative audio samples from each class (spoken word).